Chr15w1986/Javascript_PP2/README.md

 * The image loads on the background as intended on all screen sizes
 #
 # TECHNOLOGIES USED

+## DEVELOPMENT

+* The project was written and tested using [Vscode](https://code.visualstudio.com/)
+* The project uses [Github](https://github.com/) for utilising git version control
+* The project was debugged using [Google Chrome Development tools](https://developer.chrome.com/docs/devtools/)

+## DESIGN

+* The project's wireframes were designed in [Balsamiq](https://balsamiq.com/wireframes/)
+* The project utilised [favicon.io](https://favicon.io/favicon-converter/) to create the Favicon to the appropriate format
+* The background image was compressed using [TinyPNG](https://tinypng.com/)

 * [HTML](https://en.wikipedia.org/wiki/HTML5)
 * [CSS](https://en.wikipedia.org/wiki/CSS#CSS_3)